redhat-developer/odo/docs/proposals/lifecycle_events.md

 - Commands associated with the same lifecycle binding do not guarantee to be executed sequentially or in any order.
 To run commands in a given order a user should use a composite.

 The flow for initializing and deleting components should be updated to add execution of commands bound to relevant lifecycle event while initializing and destroying any containers.

+### preStart
+ - `preStart` command(s) that are specified in the devfile will be translated into entry points for their specified containers, and added to the pod spec as init containers.
+ - These are commands that the stack creator intends to run before the main containers are created/initialized.

 ### Initialize containers
 - Identify which containers have been created as part of creating/updating the component deployment